smorel/AppCoreKit/Documentation/Sample-template.markdown

         }
     }

-<p>We also need to load this file in the Mapping context manager.
+<p>We now need to load this file in the Mapping context manager.
 We generally do this when the appDelegate gets created</p>

 <i>AppDelegate.m</i>